Published on August 5, 2019

 Types of customs import duties are as follow:

 - True Countervailing duty or additional duty of customs

-- Anti dumping duty/Safeguard duty
+- Anti-dumping duty/Safeguard duty

 A tariff is a tax imposed by the government that is paid on a particular class of imports or exports.
-Tariffs can cause a price increase on goods imported into the U.S. This would hopefully decrease the amount of imported goods and increase the amount of good manufactured in the U.S. It is supposed to persuade Americans to purchase goods made in the U.S.
+Tariffs can cause a price increase on goods imported into the U.S. This would hopefully decrease the amount of imported goods and increase the amount of goods manufactured in the U.S. It is supposed to persuade Americans to purchase goods made in the U.S.